 Based on the harsh critique of Friedrich Nietzsche, US scholars since the 1980s have viewed philology as responsible for a narrowly scientistic study of language and literature.

-I have looked up Nietzsche’s career.
-He became a classical philology professor at a very young age, 24, without doctorate, the story is, whereas he didn’t even have a teaching degree, and was given the chair as “a phenomenon” by ■Friedrich Wilhelm Ritschl.
-Without a special tendre, but ■Prussianism became of mention in the recommending letter, and the motivation to promote Nietzsche might have been political as well as sexual: the promotion was absolutely against any rules for schools.
+I have checked briefly on Nietzsche’s career.
+He became a classical philology professor at a very young age, 24, without doctorate, recommended as “a phenomenon” by ■Friedrich Wilhelm Ritschl.
+“Without a special tendre”, but ■Prussianism became of mention in the letter, and the motivation to promote Nietzsche might have been political as well as private.
+Nietzsche never presented his doctoral thesis and his promotion was against school rules.

 Regards, Teresa Pelka.